NebaMirad/fin-data-analyst/fin-data-analyst.md

 std_erre= np.std(boodstrap_distn, ddof=1)
 ```

-# calculating the population mean .
+# Calculating the population mean.
 The population mean was given as 41564.
-From this means it can clarly be stated that a GDP of 5000 and above signifies an average above the countries average GDP.
+From this, it can be clearly stated that a GDP of 5000 and above signifies an average that is above the country's average GDP.
-This is an indicator that an economy with a gdp above 5000 economy performs better than it peers.
-However we most test the significanse of our result using Z-score.
+This is an indicator that an economy with a GDP above $5000 performs better than its peers.
+However, we must test the significance of our result using the Z-score.

 ```python